 The Day Began Gently

-They had to leave early, so it was my job to get him up.
+They had to leave early, so it was my job to get him up this morning.
 With the clocks being pushed forward he was having a more difficult time waking up.
 We all were.
 But he is only four, so he needs a bit more sleep.
 I curled up next to him and waited.
 He has grown so much in the past year, but he is still my little boy.

 Watching him gradually wake up is something I’m sure I won’t get to do much longer.
 But I did on this day.
 And I will as longs as he allows me.
 After snuggling for about ten minutes I carried him downstairs.
 By 7am my wife and kids were on their way to school.